acoppes/acoppes/site/_drafts/test-draft.markdown

 # Systems delay of one or more frame for data

-One great thing about ECS is that easily allow ordering logic, you can be sure some logic runs before or after another and this is really important to improve determinism, debug, etc.
+One great thing about ECS solutions is that they easily allow ordering logic, you can be sure some logic runs before or after another and this is really important to improve determinism and debug, among others.

-However, there is also a drawback when a system or a script want to react as soon as possible to some data change but it might need to wait to the next update.
+However, there is also a issue when a system or a script want to react as soon as possible to some data change but it might need to wait to the next update.

-In my experience, it general (for most of the systems) is not an big issue but for some others it is, mainly when related with things the player can see.
-For example, when firing a projectile maybe one system creates the projectile entity and if the model loads in the next frame, the player might notice a visual delay.
+In my experience, it general (or for most of the systems) is not an big issue but for some others it is.
+For example, when firing a projectile maybe one system creates the entity and if the model loads in the next frame, the player might notice a visual delay after pressing the fire action.

-For this issue, some times the main problem is that the systems not ordered properly so in some cases they might need to wait even one or more frames for some data to be in the final state, for example:
+For this issue, a common problem is that the systems not ordered properly so in some cases they might need to wait one or more frames for some data to be in the final state, for example:

 ```csharp
 public class World() {